teambit/docs/docs/overview.md

 Projects and applications are built from components that are assembled together to create something bigger.
 This is usually a teamed collaborative process.

-​In Bit, each component is an encapsulated piece of code that handles a single responsibility, representing a well-defined functionality and composable with other components to build larger projects.
-Bit manages each component separately with its dependencies and compiling and testing utilities.
+In Bit, each component is created by specifying all the files that build it.
+Bit analyzes each component to identify all of its dependencies.
+Each component is associated with compiling and testing utiltiies for building and validating each component.
+Any Bit component that is uploaded to the bit.dev cloud is also being rendered and includes examples that visualize the components with multiple variations.

-Bit is designed to help teams scale the sharing and management of open source and closed source components to hundreds and even thousands of components.
+Bit components sharing accelarate teams' work to build applications with hundreds and thousands of components.

-## What Can Bit Do?
+## What Does Bit Do?

 ### Isolated Component Environment
 *Detach the component from the rest of the project.*